 Divorce can be difficult for kids.
-Very difficult.
 But, by all accounts, staying together for the kids can be even more problematic.
-Children are extremely intuitive and can pick up on rifts of their parent’s relationship.
+Children are extremely intuitive and can pick up on rifts in their parent’s relationship.
 Plus, it’s easy for feelings of anger or unhappiness to spread.
 So, the advice often is that, for couples who are unhappy to the point of divorce and have tried to work things out but can’t to, well, they should get a divorce.

 That, however, isn’t always the case.
 Some couples have found ways to live as a family for the sake of the kids but not be together.
 They act as co-parents but otherwise go about their lives separately.
 Will it work for everybody?
 God no. But some couples make it work.
 Melanie Crawford and her husband Warren separated six years ago but still live together and parent their three kids.
 How does this scenario work for them?
 Honestly, they say, pretty well.